foobar0815/gosignature/README.md

 EMailAccount=
 ```

-The generated signature is set as default signature for this Outlook profile (otherwise the default profile is used).
+Set as default signature for this Outlook profile (otherwise the default profile is used).

 ```ini
 SetForAllEMailAccounts=
 ```

-The generated signature is set as default signature for all Outlook profiles (**0**/1).
+Set as default signature for all Outlook profiles (**0**/1).

 ```ini
 AppDataPath=
 ```

-Destination directory (defaults to "%appdata"\Microsoft\Signarures" on Windows and the current working directory on any other OS)
+Destination directory (defaults to "%appdata%\Microsoft\Signatures" on Windows and the current working directory on any other OS).

 ```ini
 NoNewMessageSignature=
 ```

-Disable setting the default new message signature (**0**/1)
+Disable setting the default new message signature (**0**/1).

 ```ini
 NoReplyMessageSignature=
 ```

-Disable setting the default reply message signature (**0**/1)
+Disable setting the default reply message signature (**0**/1).

 ```ini
 FixedSignType=